Gnana-sekar/DataEngiineer_tasks/README.md

 # Dataweave_Intern
+**Note: Here the json files are downloaded and saved in a local location.
+If you run the code on your PC, please put your file in the file path of the code.**

 1. No of URLH which are overlapping.

 2. For all the URLH which are overlapping, calculate the price difference (wrt available_price) if there is any between yesterday's and today's crawls.
 There might be duplicate URLHs in which case you can choose the first valid (with http_status 200) record.